Wild boar: Effect on other habitats

 Wild boars negatively impact other habitats through the destruction of the environment, or homes of wildlife.
 When wild boars invade new areas, they adapt to the new area by trampling and rooting, as well as displacing many saplings/nutrients.
 This causes a decrease in growing of many plants and trees.
 Water is also affected negatively by wild boars.
 When wild boars are active in streams, or small pools of water, it causes increased turbidity (excessive silt and particle suspension).
 In some cases, the fecal coliform concentration increases to dangerous levels because of wild boars.
 Aquatic wildlife is affected, more prominently fish, and amphibians.
 Wild boars have caused a great decrease in over 300 animal or plant species, 250 being endangered or threatened.

 The boars cause many habitats to become less diverse because of their feeding behaviors and predation.
 Wild boars will dig up eggs of species and eat them, as well as killing other wildlife for food.
 When these boars compete with other species for resources, they usually come out successful.
 A study published in the Journal of Experimental Marine Biology and Ecology was conducted on the results of Feral Swine control.
 Only two years after the control started, the amount of turtle nests jumped from 57 to 143, and the turtle nest predation percent dropped from 74 to 15.
-They kill and eat deers, lizards, birds, snakes, and more.
+They kill and eat deer, lizards, birds, snakes, and more.
 These boars are called "opportunist omnivores", which means they eat almost anything.
 This means they can survive almost anywhere.
 A big surplus of food and the ability to adapt to any new place causes lots of breeding.
 All of these factors make it difficult to get rid of wild boars.